stunn-areeb09/Product-Review-Analysis/README.md

 # Product-Review-Analysis

+The dataset taken for the analysis was taken from Amazon Reviews.csv which contained productID, userID, Title, Summary, Text etc.

 # Classification of sentiment analysis
 The approaches made in Product Review Analysis(sentiment analysis)can be categorized based on techniques used.
 In this project the Reviews are categorised based on ,